rasmusab/bayesian_first_aid/README.md

 The idea with this R package is to make "replacements" for the most commonly used tests in R such as `t.test`, `binom.test` and `cor.test`.
 These replacements will be based on Bayesian estimation and will in that sense neither be "null hypothesis" nor "tests".
 They will be replacements in that they will have similar assumptions as the original tests and will answer the the same type of question as one probably have when using the corresponding null hypothesis test.

 The gimmick of the package is that the Bayesian versions have functions calls that are compatible with the classical tests' functions.
-That is going from a classical binomial test:
+That is, going from a classical binomial test:

 ``` S
 binom.test(x=7, n=10)